-You’d be surprised how a few improvements to your opt-in forms can go a long way when it comes to increasing your revenue.
-From how you write a form’s copy to where you place it on your site, even the smallest tweaks can turn a blah opt-in form into one that converts.
+You’d be surprised how a few improvements to your opt-ins can go a long way when it comes to increasing your revenue.
+From how you write a form’s copy to where you place it on your site, even the smallest tweaks can turn a blah opt-in from into one that converts.
 Here are a few rules of thumb to keep in mind when creating your opt-in forms:

 Here’s a couple do’s and don’ts on simplicity.

-Thinking through the consistency of your opt-in forms is generally overlooked.
+Thinking through the consistency of your opt-ins is generally overlooked.
 But following through with tone, imagery, and onboarding goals will help your opt-ins feel more like an actual part of your blog strategy instead of a one-off attempt at more signups.

 To find more consistency, walk yourself through your reader’s signup process.
 What page are they on when they sign up?
 What are they reading when your opt-in offer pops onto the page?
 Once you’ve gone through these steps you might see some ways to improve your messaging or even the incentive that you’re offering.

 Everything about your opt-in form from the copy, the style, and the length needs to be enticing enough to grab a reader’s attention and convince them to take a step further into your world.
 That means it’s time to put on your persuasive writing cap and make your readers an offer they can’t refuse.